curl/everything-curl/http/requests.md

 curl can also get the time stamp off a local file as a shortcut.
 No need to download the file again if it has not changed on the server, right?
-If the string does not match a time or date, curl checks if there's a file named like that, and if so gets the time from it's modification time.
+If the string does not match a time or date, curl checks if there's a file named like that, and if so gets the time from its modification time.

     curl --time-cond file https://www.example.org/file.html -o file